Bailey Ashford: Legacy and honors

-In his honor, the main avenue in the San Juan, Puerto Rico district of "El Condado", bears his name as does the Ashford Presbyterian Community Hospital as well as the Ashford Medical Center, also in Condado.
-His home in Condado is being preserved and renovated.
+In his honor, the main avenue in the San Juan, Puerto Rico district of Condado, bears his name as does the Ashford Presbyterian Community Hospital as well as the Ashford Medical Center, also in Condado.
+Built in 1912 on Ashford Avenue, his home is preserved as a museum known as the Casa de Cultura Dr. Bailey K. Ashford (Dr. Bailey K. Ashford Culture House).

+In 1911, Ashford was conferred the honorary degree of Doctor of Science by Georgetown University.
+In 1915, he was nominated for the Nobel Prize in Physiology or Medicine by Georgetown University professors George M. Kober and Francis A. Tondorf.
+In 1925, Ashford was awarded the Distinguished Service Medal for his World War I service.

 In 1941, The American Society of Tropical Medicine and Hygiene established the "Bailey K. Ashford Medal".
 This is awarded for distinguished work in tropical medicine to a worker in his or her early or mid-career.
 The first person to receive the award was Lloyd E. Rozeboom.
 The medal is awarded every year, and more than one award may be given.

-Ashford died on November 1 1934, in his home in San Juan.
-His remains were interred in Puerto Rico National Cemetery in the city of Bayamón.
+Ashford died on November 1, 1934, in his home in San Juan.
+Originally buried at the Fort Brooke Military Cemetery, his remains were re-interred at Puerto Rico National Cemetery in the city of Bayamón on April 20, 1954.